gazbert/bxbot/README.md

 - Exchange Adapter for [Gemini](https://gemini.com/).
 - REST API for configuring the bot.
-- Admin app - a microservice for configuring and managing bots in the cloud.
+- Web UI (written in [AngularJS](https://angularjs.org/)) for configuring the bot.
-- Web UI (written in [AngularJS](https://angularjs.org/)) for administering bots.
+- Admin app - a microservice for administering multiple bots in the cloud.
 - Trade Analysis app - a microservice that will feed off trading events sent by the bots.
 - Android app for administering bots.